tumcms/Open-Infra-Platform/Documentation/joss/paper.md

 # Statement of Need

-During the development of the IFC standard, a clear need for an independent software capable of consuming and producing IFC files according to the newly developed schemas was determined.
+During the development of the IFC standard, a clear need for an independent software package capable of consuming and producing IFC files according to the newly developed schemas was determined.
 Additionally, an interface to other infrastructure data model standards like OKSTRA and LandInfra was needed [@Amann:2015:OIP; @Amann:2015:ICCBEI; @okstra; @landinfra].
-OIP fulfils this role by being open source, using CMake as a build system generator, and being based on well known libraries (like Qt, Eigen, Carve and Boost).
+OIP fulfils this role by being open source, using CMake as a build system generator, and being based on well-known libraries (like Qt, Eigen, Carve, and Boost).
-Additionally, the EXPRESS parser provided proved useful for automatically producing source code and data models from newly developed schemas when needed [@vilgertshofer:2017:iwcce; @Amann:2018:Diss].
+Additionally, the provided EXPRESS parser proved useful for automatically producing source code and data models from newly developed schemas when needed [@vilgertshofer:2017:iwcce; @Amann:2018:Diss].

-There are similar open source libraries and viewers available out there.
+There are similar open source libraries and viewers available.
 As a matter of fact, the geometry handling of IFC content has been taken and improved upon from the versatile *IFC++* library [@ifcplusplus].
 Note that this is not an exhaustive list --- a more thorough comparison has been conducted by @Hecht:2019:FBI and @Valero:2020:ISARC.